-Like it of not – odds are the basis for every single decision you make at the poker table.
-If you want to become good at poker you need a good understanding and feeling for how to use odds to make the right decisions.
-If you want to become great at poker you need to become really good at estimating odds.
-Examples of when you might be using odds (whether you think about it that way or not) are:
+Like it or not – odds are the basis for every single decision you make at the poker table.
+If you want to become good at poker you need a good understanding of how to use odds to make the right decisions.
+You might be using odds (whether you think about it that way or not) when you:

-- Decide to call an opponents all-in bet preflop with your AJs at a late stage in the tournament based the odds from the pot and the odds of your hand winning against his range
+- Decide to call an opponent’s all-in bet preflop with AJs at a late stage in the tournament.

-As you might know odds are just a different way of expressing probability.
-Probability tells you how often an event will occur – odds tells you how often an event will not occur.
+Odds are just a different way of expressing probability.
+Probability tells us how often an event will occur, while odds tell us the opposite.

 Let me give you an example:

-This is the kind of decisions we are making all the time at the poker table.
-And odds are what helps us make the profitable choices instead of the long term losing decisions.
+This is one of the decisions we make all the time at the poker table.
+Odds help us make profitable choices instead of long-term losing choices.
 In this example you should fold.
-You get 3:1 odds on your money and the odds of hitting your flush is 4:1 which is worse than the pot odds.
-Put in a different way you have a 20% probability of making your flush and the needed win percentage based on the money in the pot and the money to call is 25% which means you should fold.
+You get 3:1 odds on your money and the odds of hitting your flush is 4:1, which is worse than the pot odds.
+You have a 20% probability of making your flush, and the needed win percentage is 25%.
+This means you should fold.

-Pot Odds are the odds that you are getting from the money that is in the pot right now based on how much you have to pay to call (or bet or raise).
-For example, there is $100 in the pot and your opponent bets $50.
-Your pot odds would then be 3:1 (read “three to one”) based on that there will be $150 in the pot and you would risk $50 to get a chance of winning those $150.
+Pot Odds are the odds that you get from the money that is in the pot right now, based on how much you must pay to call.
+If there is $100 in the pot and your opponent bets $50, your pot odds are 3:1.
+There will be $150 in the pot, and you would risk $50 to get a chance of winning $150.
 This means that if you win more than one time out of four (25%) it will be profitable to call.

 An example of when to use this is when your opponent bet $50 in a $150 pot on the river.

 You have pocket aces.
-You believe your opponent has made a flush or he is bluffing.
-If you believe he is bluffing more than 25% (1 time out of 4 is 25%) of the time you will be correct to call (if your assumptions are correct).
+You believe your opponent has a flush or that he is bluffing.
+If you believe he is bluffing more than 25% (1 time out of 4 is 25%) of the time you will be correct to call.
 Pot odds are used in poker when there will be no more betting.
 If there might be more betting you need to use Implied odds (see below).